ivmarkov/rust-esp32-std-demo/README.md

-# Rust on ESP32 "Hello, World" app
+# Rust on ESP32 demo app

 A demo binary crate for the ESP32[XX] and ESP-IDF, which connects to WiFi, Ethernet, drives a small HTTP server and draws on a LED screen.